Level/community/README.md

 [![Backers on Open Collective](https://opencollective.com/level/backers/badge.svg?color=orange)](#backers) [![Sponsors on Open Collective](https://opencollective.com/level/sponsors/badge.svg?color=orange)](#sponsors)

-When creating a new project.
-Either link to this repository or include it as a dependency in `package.json`.

 ## What is Level?

 **Level is a Node.js library and community for creating embedded databases - think SQLite, but non relational!**